MapsPeople/docs/collections/_ios/v2/guides.md

 ---

-title: MapsIndoors SDK for iOS v2 - Guides
+title: iOS v2 - Guides
-layout: default
+permalink: /ios/v2/guides
+date: 2019-08-26
+published: true
 ---

 ## Searching for Locations and Displaying the Results on a Map